herol3oy/austen/README.md

 # Austen

-Austen is an AI-powered Angular application initialized with Analogjs to generate story relationships between book characters using Mermaidjs diagrams.
+Austen is an AI-powered Nextjs application to generate story relationships between book characters using Mermaidjs diagrams.

 ## Features